-So you've played the Dodeca System before (we presume), bought There's a Game in this Book and its companions (we hope) and you're ready to take it to the next level: making your own game world.
+So you've played the Dodeca System before (we presume), bought There's a Game in this Book and its companion materials (we hope) and you're ready to take it to the next level: making your own game world.
 Fantastic!
 We like to see people get industrious with their gaming, exploring all they can do with the rules to make something unique.
 That's why we've put out this collection of tools to help you forge ahead with your own rules.

 What we need to establish, though, is what you have to do to make a new gaming world.
-If you're playing in more than just a generic fantasy setting (which we have to assume since otherwise you could just play There's a Game in this Book), there's a lot to consider, from the socio-economic setup of the world to how the various races and populations interact (if you allow for more than just Humans as your only playable race).
-You have to consider special powers (and how they've effect everything in the world) as well as Skills.
+If you're playing in more than just a generic fantasy setting (which we have to assume since otherwise you could just play There's a Game in this Book and The World of Towne), there's a lot to consider, from the socio-economic setup of the world to how the various races and populations interact (if you allow for more than just Humans as your only playable race -- if you're running an Earth-adjacent society, maybe you don't need more than one sentient race).
+You have to consider special powers (and how they'll effect everything in the world) as well as Skills.
 Equipment, Combat, Money... all of this is dependent upon the foundation you give yourself: your game world.